joelouismarino/amortized-variational-filtering/README.md

 - [x] Fix issue with using GPU 1.
 - [x] Fix issue with dimensions for using errors, gradients.
 - [x] Implement latent variable model base class.
-- [ ] Fix issue with dimensions for using concat networks.
+- [x] Use CDF for Gaussian conditional log likelihood evaluation.
+- [x] Implement SVG
+- [x] Implement VRNN
-- [ ] Implement baseline dynamical models (VRNN, SRNN, DKS, etc.)
+- [ ] Implement SRNN
-- [ ] Implement inference techniques for other models.
+- [ ] Implement DKS

 ## Overall To-Do:
 - [x] Figure out why the loss is becoming negative...it was an issue with the sampling dimension.
 - [x] Implement saving and loading of models, optimizers.
 - [x] Find a set of simple videos to benchmark the model on.
 - [x] Plot the losses.
+- [ ] Output video, audio, handwriting reconstructions.
 - [ ] Plot losses on same plot when resuming a checkpoint.

-## For (Much) Later
-- [ ] Implement change of variables on observed variables.
-- [ ] Implement change of variables on approx. posterior and prior.
-- [ ] Make separate state / cause latent variables.
-- [ ] Generalized coordinates.